 To inform its readers, especially members and supporters of Haitian Development Network, about the organization’s activities, which include recent achievements, ongoing projects, and planned initiatives;

 To inspire and motivate its readers to support development initiatives for Haiti and Haitian communities;

 To suggest promising pathways for Haiti, Haitians, and Haitian descendants in such key areas as communication, community building, economy and finance, education, energy, entrepreneurship, food production, health, housing, transportation, etc.

 Materials included in this publication are in English, French, Haitian Kreyòl or Spanish.
 Whenever possible we will provide French and English versions of editors’ texts that are more than two paragraphs long.
 Machine translation of various writings is available by simply clicking on the desired target language (French, English, or Spanish)— the current technical conditions do not allow us to provide automatic translations in the Haitian language.

 Two co-editors, Asselin Charles and Jean Jonassaint, assume oversight of the content and form of the materials published in this biweekly.
 They may also contribute short essays or information pieces.
 Other materials included in the publication are contributed by volunteer collaborators or taken, with requisite attribution, from open sources on the web or in the public domain.

 FREQUENCY OF PUBLICATION

-The HDNdigest is an online bimonthly published every first and third Thursday of the month from February to November; on the first Thursday of December; and on the third Thursday of January.
+The HDNdigest is an online biweekly published every first and third Thursday of the month from February to November; on the first Thursday of December; and on the third Thursday of January.

 This section offers readers documents (articles, books, videos, films, webinars, podcasts, etc.) from various web publications in English, French, Haitian Kreyòl or Spanish, that highlight inspiring actions and initiatives from all over the world in the fields of education, economy and finance, food production (agriculture), infrastructure, communications, science, housing, entrepreneurship, community building, etc.